blaisedias/jivelite/pcp-scripts/README.pcp-scripts.md

 Set `AUTO_TOUCHSCREEN_SETUP=1` in `jivelite.sh.cfg`

-Note: this functionality has been tested and verified to work on a single platform, so may not work on others.
+Note: this functionality has been tested and verified to work on 2 platforms using, the same touch screen.

-Ideally, touch screen calibration should have been performed and saved prior to this.
+Touch screen calibration should have been performed and saved prior to turning this feature ON.